By Jarrod D. Schiereck

-Once more it is Picnic time again, in fact the 131th Annual Picnic.
-Each year we pause to remember days gone bye, renew old friendships, meet new friends, have some school class reunions and enjoy the carnival and entertainment in our City Park and our downtown area.
+Once more it is picnic time again, in fact the 137th Annual Picnic.
+Each year we pause to remember day’s gone bye, renew old friendships, meet new friends, have some school class reunions, and enjoy the carnival and entertainment in our City Park and our downtown area.
 Certainly, we at the Police Department want to assure the safety and security of everyone in attendance.
-So, we want to take this opportunity to offer the following information and suggestions that might help to make the Picnic more enjoyable and memorable for you:
+So, we want to take this opportunity to offer the following information and suggestions that might help to make the picnic more enjoyable and memorable for you:

 2. Be under the influence of intoxicating liquor or have open alcohol containers.